JTCODINGLOG/Practise/project/README.md

 #### Video Demo:  <https://youtu.be/Uo6oVyz1zMs>
 #### Description:

-This project comes from joining what we learnt in cs50 week 9 content and some aspects discussed in the week 10 lecture.
-Therefore, my idea was to implement some aspects related to security in a Flask application.
+This project idea comes from joining what we learnt in cs50 week 9 content and some aspects discussed in the week 10 lecture.
+Therefore, I have tried to implement some aspects related to security in a Flask application.
 The application has been focused on login, registration and passwords and I tried to deploy some solutions that enhance security when accessing this personal information.

-When loading the application running "flask run" the first screen is a login page:
+When loading the application the first screen is a login page:
 -When we try to login, if we are not successful, there is a new limit of attempts.
 The limit established is 3 attempts per minute and 30 per day.
 To implement the limiter, I used the library flask_limiter, and I have used the user's IP to identify him/her.
 Also, it is stablished an exemption when the login is successful and when POST requests are received, that way I ensure that the user can access the content when logging in on the third attempt and prevents login tries by error, without writing anything in user and password input boxes.
 -In case of not passing the data validation, it is not rendered a different screen, like it was happening in week 9, but the error is printed in the same screen so the user has a chance of knowing what is wrong and try again.
 Depending on the error, the message that is printed is different and the user is provided with two links depending on the situation:
     a - for any error a link that sends the user to the "register" screen.